 Award-winner!
 The 2000 Videographer Awards, Award of Distinction; Medical / Patient Education.

 BUYER'S GUIDE Suggested uses Women and men with venous leg ulcers or chronic venous insufficiency.
 Family members.
 Staff education and inservice.
 Hospital wound clinics.
 Dermatology.
 Vascular surgery.
 Vascular nurses.
 Enterostomal therapy nurses.
 Physical therapy.
 Schools of nursing.
 Home health.
 Long term care settings.
 Hospital discharge planning.
 In-house TV channel.
 Family practice settings.
 Podiatry.
 Family caregivers.
 Program length 21 minutes Price $99 (extra copies, $59 each) Print materials Study Guide and illustrated 6-page viewer handout.

 [Included free with purchase]

-Media formats available DVD, VHS videocassette (NTSC or PAL) Languages English, Spanish Available for free preview?
+Media formats available DVD Languages English, Spanish Available for free preview?
 Yes (health care & medical ndustry professionals only) Release date 1999 ISBN# 1-885279-02-7

 Family Health Media gratefully acknowledges the following experts for their assistance in developing this program.